Are you ready

 Preparing for EUDI Wallets

-Setting up authentication with digital identity wallets takes time and effort, so now that eIDAS 2.0 has been approved and you must be compliant within the next two years, we recommend starting a pilot to test and refine your systems.
+Setting up authentication with digital identity wallets and being able to interact with all +27 EUDI Wallets is easier than you think and although the deadline for private organizations is in 2027, we recommend starting a pilot to test and refine your systems.

 Achieve compliance with Gataca